netoADS/lamadmin/README.md

 ### 1º dia:

-- Neto desenvolveu até o 34:54
+- *netoADS* desenvolveu até o 34:54

-- Jonatas desenvolveu até o 38:10
+- *Rasanhii* desenvolveu até o 38:10

 ### 2º dia:

-- Jonatas desenvolveu até
+- *Rasanhii* desenvolveu até 41:50